Documents and FAQs

 Why will the study take so long?

-Due to the long-term impact of the study on the region, it's important the study be thorough and collaborate with the public and key stakeholders.
-We will identify and evaluate various options for how to improve the Blue, Orange, and Silver lines, conduct a cost-benefit analysis for each option, and recommend a locally-preferred alternative.
-The locally-preferred alternative will then be presented to Metro's General Manager and Board of Directors for review and approval.Back To Top
+Improvements to the Blue, Orange and Silver line will impact the entire region and requires careful consideration and collaboration with the public, local jurisdictions, and the business community to determine the best path forward.
+Through this process we will identify and evaluate various options, conduct a cost-benefit analysis, and recommend a locally-preferred alternative.
+The locally-preferred alternative may include a package of improvements that will be presented to Metro’s General Manager and Board of Directors for review and approval.Back To Top

 What happens after the study is complete?